We explain the significance of One Portsoken Street.

 On-site work began at One Portsoken Street on the 30th of September, 2019.
-Weighing in at over 230,000 sq ft, it’s the largest design and build project in the UK.
-Oktra are upgrading the building’s infrastructure to provide both BREEAM and BCO design standards, and have managed to add 30,000 sq ft of floor space by re-optimising the interior.
-We spoke with Oktra CEO Peter Dalzell and Construction Director Phil Jones to find out how a project of such magnitude is shaping the business – and the industry.
+Weighing in at over 230,000 sq ft, it’s the largest design and build (D&B) project in the UK.
+We’re upgrading the building’s infrastructure to provide both BREEAM and BCO design standards, and have managed to add 30,000 sq ft of floor space by re-optimising the interior.

-“These projects are usually reserved for the more traditional companies, so the impact is far-reaching across the construction industry as a whole,” explains Phil.
-In expanding their offering, Oktra are changing what is expected from design and build firms by providing a turn-key solution to what has been considered, up to this point, a more traditional project.
+Projects of this size and complexity are usually reserved for more traditional companies, so the impact of Oktra’s involvement is far-reaching across the construction industry as a whole.
+In expanding our offering, we’re changing what is expected from design and build firms by providing a turn-key solution to what has been considered, up to this point, a more traditional project.

 In order to deliver Portsoken, we reviewed our typical management and procurement processes across the business, creating a hybrid delivery process that combines the core elements of design and build with comparatively traditional methods.
 By fusing the strengths of both traditions, Oktra’s operational culture is evolving to embody the best of D&B and traditional procurement.
 Our strong delivery team from Assistant Management through to Director Level, along with dedicated Commercial Management and Design teams, have made the project possible; the scale and complexity of Portsoken, delivering over 230,000 sq ft of commercial and retail units, is something the UK’s D&B market has never seen.